 Initially the concept included 21 minutes of commercial free news that was entirely dedicated to pandemic updates.

-“Hour 18” is a reference to how 6 p.m. is labeled in 24 hour time — as opposed to 12 hour time that is more commonly used by U.S. civilians.
+“Hour 18” is a reference to how 6 p.m. is labeled with a number starting with “18” in 24 hour time — as opposed to 12 hour time that is more commonly used by U.S. civilians.

 24 hour time is sometimes referred to as “military time” in America, although 6 p.m. would more often be read as “eighteen hundred” or “eighteen hundred hours.”